bcgov/MOH-HCIM-FHIR/input/pagecontent/OperationDefinition-bc-patient-get-demographics-intro.md

 The Get Demographics query is a FHIR Operation.

-The request is a Bundle with Resources for search parameters and a Patient, i.e. [Patient by Example](StructureDefinition-bc-patient-by-example.html), to match against.
-The Patient (by example) resource must have an identifier for this search to succeed.
+The request is a Bundle with Resources for search parameters and a Patient, i.e. [ClientRegistryClient](StructureDefinition-bc-patient.html), to match against.
+The Patient resource must have an identifier for this search to succeed.